What is Acquisition Planning?

 8. Appendices/Supporting Documents

 A major difference between writing a business plan for a startup and one for a business acquisition is the variety of supporting documents attached.
 At a minimum, this should include copies of tax returns and licenses, but could go into greater depth and show contracts with large customers, auditors’ letters and any other legal documents deemed relevant.
+Using a merger and acquisition proposal sample can provide helpful guidance when determining which supporting documents to include.

 While there is room for some variation in sections of each business plan, one thing every plan should have in common is its ability to convince the reader of the merits of the acquisition.
 Each section should be detailed and compelling.